AnyLog-co/documentation/image mapping.md

 **Notes:**
-* A second option for file copy is with the [file copy](file%20commands.md#copy-a-file-on-the-local-node) command (with copy options on the same node and remote nodes).
+* A second option for file copy is with the [file copy](file%20commands.md#copy-a-file-on-the-local-node) command (with options to copy files on the same node and between nodes).
-* User can calculate the hash value of a file using the command **file hash**
+* For the hash variable, a user can calculate the hash value of a file using the command **file hash**
 ```anylog
 file hash !prep_dir/device12atpeak.bin
 ```